 When a head cold moves to your chest, it's called acute bronchitis, due to the inflammation of the bronchial tubes in your lungs.
-As the tubes swell, they produce mucus which can lead to a cough, chest soreness and shortness of breath.
-Bronchitis is also often accompanied by fatigue, headache, mild body aches, watery eyes, a sore throat and a low-grade fever less than 102 degrees F.
+As the tubes swell, they produce mucus which can lead to a cough, chest soreness and shortness of breath, according to the Cleveland Clinic.

-Although most cases of bronchitis clear up on your own, the Centers for Disease Control and Prevention cautions that you should see your health care provider if your temperature rises higher than 100.4 degrees F, you have a cough that produces thick or bloody mucus, you have trouble breathing, your symptoms last more than three weeks or if you have a chronic heart of lung problem.
-If you suffer from chronic bronchitis, usually caused by smoking, then John M. Heath, MD, and Rupa Mongia, MD, with the American Association of Family Physicians, explain that exercise can actually be beneficial.
-They recommend graded aerobic exercise, such as walking or bicycling, over progressively longer durations three times a week, with oxygen supplementation as needed.
+Although most cases of bronchitis clear up on their own, the Centers for Disease Control and Prevention cautions that you should see your health care provider if your temperature rises higher than 100.4 F, you have a cough that produces thick or bloody mucus, you have trouble breathing, your symptoms last more than three weeks or you have a chronic heart or lung problem.